mclemcrew/digital-garden-jekyll-template/_notes/Books/The Power of Unwavering Focus.md

 Making your bed everyday is a manifestation of willpower and mastery over it (200)

+Repeating actions will produce a pattern that is extremely difficult to overturn either mentally or physically.
+These patterns will make their way into the subconscious.
+Be leery of what you repeat for it'll manifest through the energy that you provide it.
+Wheel of concentration vs wheel of distraction (222)

+Wisdom is the timely application of knowledge (231)

+Set a timer and allow yourself to become distracted.
+Know whom to let your awareness go along with and whom to protect it from (233)

+Happiness is a by-product of a focused-life and making sure you have time for the things you love (234)

+"Though it seems a harmless gauge of time....a day is a saw steadily cutting down the tree of life" (241)

+Specifically call out that you're trying to be present in all interactions which require you to change communication styles and preferences (241)

+FOMO, absence of joy, etc is a common example of what a focused person my deal or be confronted with (246)

+"The shorter way to do many things is to do one thing at a time" -Mozart (250)

+To be fully present, your awareness must be tied in the present, not in the past, nor the future.
+Those items (the past and future) can be amazing learning experiences, but only when you make a conscious effort to do so.
+"The future is manifested in the here and now, not later or tomorrow."
+Being present means your energy will flow and gather there.
+When you sense someone's energy leave you, you know they are focusing on something else (262)

+Worry is awareness unfounded and wondering about in the future.
+It can be a useful tool, but can also be detrimental if allowed to ruminate on events that haven't occurred and to which there's already a solution.
+(267)

+"Whatever we invest in consistently in our mind, be it positive or negative, will start to manifest in our lives."
+(270)

+"Where awareness is in the mind determines our perspective" (275)

+> "Repeatedly thinking about something that has to get done, does not get it done."
+(278)

+Awareness jumping uncontrolled from one thing to the next causes anxiety.
+(279)

+Reactions are a direct manifestation of an uncontrollable awareness.
+Positive reactions can be bad too.
+Be enthused, not excited (which can be a chaotic form of energy).
+(290)

+Mental arguments will be omnipresent and we can't avoid them.
+Set aside a time to deal with them and use your willpower and concentration to stay on topic until the appointment (298)

+"You don't rise to the occasion, you sink to the level of your training" (307)

 Abstinence, Purpose, Focus, Time, and Managing Energy are the pillars of leading a focused life.